statamic/docs/content/collections/fieldtypes/code.md

 ---
 title: Code
 description: 'Boxes that you check!'
 intro: What are you doing writing code in a browser?!
 Just kidding, it's fine.
-We made it pretty easy and pretty too.
+We made it easy, flexible, and pretty too.
+We use this fieldtype a lot.

 screenshot: fieldtypes/code.png
 options: